 Lip adhesions can also compromise the oral health and dental development of a child.
 This condition often interferes with fully cleaning front teeth and gums, increasing the risk of gum disease and other oral health complications.
 To correct this condition, Dr. Andy Ingersoll can perform a maxillary frenotomy to give the upper lip greater mobility.

-Of course, it’s a concern for parents to consider any procedure performed on their infant.
+Of course, it concerns for parents to consider any procedure performed on their infant.
 However, children with tongue-tie or lip tie can develop health problems early on because of inefficient nursing and subsequent communication problems due to interference in speech development.
 Our children’s practice ensures your child’s safety and simple recovery with lingual or maxillary frenotomy.
 Contact Shasta Kids Dentistry for more information.